vulcainjs/vulcainjs.github.io/docs/articles/users.md

 curl http://localhost:8080/api/renewToken -H 'Authorization: Bearer <your bearer token>' -XPOST -d '{"renewToken": "<your renew token>"}' -H 'Content-Type: application/json'
 ```

-For more informations about using token read [this](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them)
+For more information about using token read [this](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them)

 ### How to specify a custom secret key for production

 **Vulcain** uses a default secret key to create token.
 If you want to deploy **vulcain** service in production you **MUST** provide a new secret key.

-This secret key must be share by all service using bearer token.
+This secret key must be shared by all services using bearer token.
 The best way to share a property is to use a [dynamic property](../reference/configurations).
 But like all dynamic properties you can simply use an environment variable.

 Three properties can be defined: